wangbog/fedadmin/README.md

 **fed-metadata.xml**: Production metadata containing all approved entities.
 Entities validated in the test environment are promoted here, and all production services operate based on this file.

 **fed-metadata-edugain.xml**: Approved entities with eduGAIN participation enabled, used for metadata exchange with the eduGAIN service.
-Consistent with the opt‑in / opt‑out models outlined above, this file only includes entities explicitly opted into eduGAIN; those opting out are excluded.
+Consistent with the opt‑in / opt‑out models outlined below, this file only includes entities explicitly opted into eduGAIN; those opting out are excluded.

+### About opt-in/opt-out

+FedAdmin supports both opt-in and opt-out models for managing entities in the federation:

+**Opt-In**: Each Service Provider (SP) and Identity Provider (IdP) must be explicitly configured to participate in eduGAIN.
+This gives federations more control over which entities are exposed to eduGAIN.

+**Opt-Out**: All entities automatically participate in eduGAIN by default, with the option for individual entities to opt-out if needed.
+This provides a simpler, more automated workflow.

+See [Guide for Joining eduGAIN as a Federation](https://wiki.geant.org/display/eduGAIN/Guide+for+Joining+eduGAIN+as+a+Federation) for detailed information about these models and recommendations for your federation.

+FedAdmin allows users to decide whether to include an IdP/SP in eduGAIN when adding each entity, this is the unique way we support both opt-in and opt-out.

 ## 2. Project Overview